Matisse-"Large Reclining Nude" 1935 oil on canvas, The Baltimore Museum of Art: The Cone Collection image from ArtMapTV

 The art gallery's book club has 20 regular attenders, and in June we met to talk about "Missing Matisse" by Jan Rehner.
 The group has literary preferences, is well read and had many interesting comments.
 The Vancouver Art Gallery's librarian was on hand and gave a historian's viewpoint, which was a treat.
 At one point a heated conversation broke out about the selfish lifestyle of artists.

+There was a lot of anger directed to the idea that an artist may have some fame based on their charisma or performance instead of just their technical skill.
+Anger again whenever money or sex was mentioned.
 The art historian agreed that artists are sometimes selfish, neglecting to update their cv's and provide accurate documentation.
 I can see how if your passion is the history of art that this would be a source of agitation.
 I used to work in a museum and the most exciting objects had stories to go with them that told us more about the owners so I did appreciate the reminder to document and date my work.
+While I don't agree that it's selfish to have the focus it takes to make art, nor do I agree that charisma shouldn't be part of a successful art career (isn't charisma an art in itself and important in most careers?), I had great fun listening to the roller coaster of opinions and got a 'fly on the wall' view of some frustrations/misconceptions the public may have about artists.
+Right now I'm reading The Way to Paradise about the life of Gauguin (fiction) and it's much more scandalous than Matisse's life.
+Our meeting in July should be an interesting night! |

 4 comments: